chase-seibert/blog/_posts/2022-11-18-what-are-healthy-relationships.md

 ## All Hands Q&A

 The larger the audience, the more potential risk there is to damage relationships.
 One of the larger forums that you may be a part of in your work is an All Hands Q&A session.
 You never want someone to be able to interpret a question you're asking as having bad intent.
 Even if a question is anonymous, make sure it comes across in a healthy way.
-Avoid making invalidated assumptions, and keep the tone positive.
-Ask your self, how would you feel if this question was on the front page of the New York Times?
+Avoid making unvalidated assumptions, and keep the tone positive.
+Ask yourself, how would you feel if this question was on the front page of the New York Times?

 Asking provocative questions is valuable, but not if they negatively affect morale, or reflect poorly on your team.
 It doesn't matter if you're 100% right, if you don't find an effective way to ask the question.
 The ratio also matters, you don’t want to be the person always throwing bombs.